 Prostest Art: A Response to the Pandemic.

-This year during the Lockdown DASH invited artists, both professional and non-professional to submit work for an online exhibition of Protest Art.
+In 2020, during the Lockdown, DASH invited artists, both professional and non-professional to submit work for an online exhibition of Protest Art.

 This was an opportunity to creatively comment on the short comings both before and during the pandemic.
 What needs to be addressed?
 What needs to change?

 View the exhibition on our Gallery Page.